 Safeguarding training can be undertaken online or in a face-to-face environment, but the most convenient way to begin and keep track of your safeguarding training is to take one of our online safeguarding courses.

-At the Child Protection Company, we specialise in developing sector-specific online safeguarding training.
-Whether you work in a school or college, as a Childminder or Nanny, or in a dental practice, we have a safeguarding course that is reflective of your environment.
+We specialise in developing sector-specific online safeguarding training.
+Whether you work in a school or college, as a childminder or nanny, or in a dental practice, we have a safeguarding course that is reflective of your environment.

 Which safeguarding course do I need?